altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~Memory flooding back into her.~
-~That she was in a dream, that she had been here before.~ ~And before her stood captain Alacira, smiling.~ "First things first, put this in your ear.
+~That she was in a dream, that she had been here before.~ ~And before her stood captain Alacira, smiling.~ "A::First things first, put this in your ear.
 Then think of the last place I sent you"
 *She handed Martha a small brass...*
 'Horn?'